 Would you ever take a trip to an important destination without a map?
 You might, but your chances of getting lost are high.
-Online orientation is required as part of the matriculation process for all first-time students, but any student is welcome to participate.
+Orientation either online or in person is required as part of the matriculation process for all first-time students, but any student is welcome to participate.
 Orientation introduces students to the college experience in general and familiarizes you with the registration process, special programs, financial aid, and much more.